gerritvanaaken/multidomain-router/README.md

    - Optionally select an **error page**
    - Don't forget to save! ✓

-**Note:** If domains are configured in the config file (Method 1), the Panel configuration will be ignored.
+**Note:** If domains are configured in the config file (Method A), the Panel configuration will be ignored.

 ## Folder creation (3)